xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 ```

 * Input: state `m`.
-* Output: a scalar that measures the degree to which local explanations can be composed into a small set of global concepts or mechanisms that explain large fractions of model behavior.
+* Output: a scalar, normalized into a fixed range such as `[0, 1]`, that measures the degree to which local explanations can be composed into a small set of global concepts or mechanisms that explain large fractions of model behavior.
 * Higher values indicate better global coherence and reuse of a compact concept library.

 3. Explanation complexity